 You cannot increase the resistance beyond 210 pounds, so that might seem to be a downer for some.
 But if you need more resistance, I’ll go ahead and put a wager that you don’t need much of an exercise anyway.

 Before I wrap this up…

 You’ll get an instructional manual, so the assembly process should go very smooth.
 However, many customers complain that there is no DVD included, with all of the exercise variations for the Bowflex PR1000.
 While this is true, and you cannot relly on your ingenuity and creativity to figure out each and every move, you can visit YouTube where people have been uploading videos of all the possible exercise variations.

-The Bowflex PR1000 is backed up by many expert reviews, and several publications place it on top of the under-$600 home gym category.
+The Bowflex PR1000 is quite popular online, and several publications place it on top of the affordable home gym category.